XPO Logistics Jobs: Driver Pay, Requirements, and Reviews

 Wondering what to expect as an employee of XPO Logistics?
 While most truck drivers seem to appreciate the good pay, some struggle with changing schedules and lack of support from management.
 Here’s what some current and former drivers have to say about their experiences.

 A former driver reviews XPO on Indeed: “It’s a great place to work, if your family can deal with you being on call, and working day and night shifts.
 They were honest on how intense and chaotic the schedule can be.
 Doing day shift I worked 7-10 hours.
 Night shift I worked 10-13 hours.
 I didn’t mind the hours at all, I liked working there.”

 “Job has potential to be excellent but certain people and hours can be a problem and management at times don’t care.
 Treated like a number instead of human,” reports one driver.

 Another former truck driver writes on SimplyHired, “I enjoyed my work thought most days were easy in comparison to the labor-intensive jobs I’ve done previously.
 Didn’t have to many complaints except the home/life balance.
 You work long days and get off late and starting out you will most likely be on the flex board unless you go to nights.
 And flex board is basically on call every day they text you in the morning what time to come in until you gain some seniority which could take several years depending on your location.”

 Other Trucking Companies to Consider

-However, if you already have your CDL and necessary endorsements but haven’t been able to get your foot in the door at XPO, consider applying for other freight transportation companies such as ABF Freight, YRC Freight, or R+L Carriers.
+If XPO doesn’t seem quite right for you, consider applying for other freight transportation companies such as ABF Freight, YRC Freight, or R+L Carriers.